SasDrinkingAndSmiling.jpg

 These days, that means growing a business of nomadic, speakeasy-style cocktail dinners throughout the state -- and showcasing a dynamic roster of Vermont chefs, makers and small-business owners in the meantime.
 Dozens of local businesses featured across past Adventure Dinners range from bookbinders and glass-blowers to bakers and floral designers.

 Adventure Dinner began as a series of cocktail-centered pop-ups under Stonecutter Spirits.
-Past events highlighted a goat farm in Townshend, where a rugged hike through pasture led to wildflower cocktails and milk punch among the chomping herd; a Gatsby-inspired black tie gala in the warehouse of AO Glass in Burlington; a lamb roast on a 260-acre sustainable flower farm tucked in the belly of Bethel Mountain; and a cocktail-washed cruise across Lake Champlain to an island even Google can’t locate.
+Past events highlighted a goat farm in Townshend, where a rugged hike through pasture led to wildflower cocktails and milk punch among the chomping herd; a Gatsby-inspired black-tie gala in the warehouse of AO Glass in Burlington; a lamb roast on a 260-acre sustainable flower farm tucked in the belly of Bethel Mountain; and a cocktail-washed cruise across Lake Champlain to an island even Google can’t locate.

 AdventureDinner_WhistlingMan_HoneyRoad_(81of105).jpg